Quantum Advantage for Shared Randomness Generation

-To make this advantage more interesting we design a two-player co-operative game, namely the `non-monopolize social subsidy' game.
-While the players can achieve perfect payoff when assisted with two-2-quoin, their payoff always remain sub-optimal with two-2-coin states.
-Interestingly, we show that non-classical payoff necessitates the two-2-quoin to be a non-zero discordant state -- an intriguing feature that captures quantumness in bipartite state even when it is not entangled \cite{Ollivier2001,Henderson2001}.
-We then consider the scenario where one wish to establish shared randomness with a distant fellow.
-To this aim she considers a bipartite system, either classical or quantum, prepared in some correlated state and sends one of the subsystems through some communication channel to the other fellow.
-Quite interestingly,in such a scenario quantum channel can exhibit advantage over the corresponding classical counterpart.
-Such an advantage is quite remarkable as there exist {\it no-go} results \cite{Holevo1973,Frenkel2015} the limit the utilities of quantum systems in different information protocols.
-While a classical channel transfer only classical information and its efficacy is characterize by channel capacity \cite{Shannon1948}, a quantum channel can be used for transmitting both classical information and quantum information and consequently its utility is measured through classical capacity \cite{Holevo1998,Schumacher1997} and quantum capacity \cite{Lloyd1997,Shor2002,Devetak2005} respectively.
-In distributing SR, a quantum channel can surpasses its classical version even when its classical capacity is much less than the corresponding classical channel.
-At this point, it seems natural to think that such advantage then necessitates the noisy quantum channel to possess non-zero quantum capacity.
-However, quite surprisingly, it turns out that the quantum advantage persists even when the quantum channel has no quantum capacity.
-Importantly, these imperfect channel examples facilitate noise robust empirical setups to verify the obtained quantum advantage with the present day quantum devices.
+We also show that the quantum advantage for generating shared randomness translates to higher success probability of winning a two-player co-operative game, namely the `non-monopolize social subsidy' game with quantum resource, when compared to that of corresponding classical strategies.
+More precisely, the players can achieve optimal payoff when assisted with two-2-quoin states, whereas their payoffs remain suboptimal with two-2-coin states.
+Further, we show that {\it better than classical} payoff necessitates use of two-2-quoin states with non-zero discord -- an intriguing non-classical feature present in bipartite quantum systems even when the states are not entangled \cite{Ollivier2001,Henderson2001}.
+We then consider the scenario where one wishes to establish shared randomness with a distant party.
+We show that a quantum channel can exhibit advantage over the corresponding classical channels.
+Such an advantage is quite remarkable, as there exist {\it no-go} results \cite{Holevo1973,Frenkel2015} that limit the utilities of quantum systems as information carrier.
+Recall that in Shannon theory, efficacy of a classical channel is characterized by its capacity, quantified as the mutual information optimized over probability distributions of the input variables \cite{Shannon1948}.
+In quantum scenario, different quantities of interest are used to characterize the utility of a quantum channel.
+For instance, while quantum capacity of a quantum channel denotes the highest rate of transmitting quantum information \cite{Lloyd1997,Shor2002,Devetak2005}, its classical capacity \cite{Holevo1998,Schumacher1997} characterizes utility of transferring classical information.
+In shared randomness distribution, a quantum channel can show advantage over a classical channel even when its classical capacity is much less than that of the classical channel.
+At this point, it seems natural to think that such advantage requires the noisy quantum channels to possess non-zero quantum capacity.
+However, it turns out that the quantum advantage persists even when the quantum channel has zero quantum capacity.
+Evidently, these instances of noise robust advantage of quantum strategies should be realizable with the state-of-the-art quantum devices.

-\section{RESULTS}
+\section{Results}